mich-zhao/nccn-ctcae/README.md

 * What license is available?
 * Can you open the project files?

-Upload a Markdown (.md) file to bCourses to submit.
+Upload a Markdown (.md) file to bCourses to submit for the individual assignment.
+For the team assignment, add the Markdown file to the `subassignments` folder of your Github repo.